denilsonsa/udev-joystick-blacklist/README.md

 * A4 Tech mice and/or keyboards.
 * Cooler Master mice.
-* Microsoft mice and/or keyboards.
+* Microsoft mice and/or keyboards. ([Fixed in Linux kernel 4.9.](https://github.com/denilsonsa/udev-joystick-blacklist/issues/20))
 * Wacom tablets.

 ## Contributing